SHOOTDEAD/Content_Management_System/README.md

 > Other users can see your articles.

 ### Directory Structure:
-'''bash

 cms
 ├── articles
 │   ├── admin.py       -> Models registered to admin dashboard
 │   ├── apps.py
 │   ├── __init__.py
 │   ├── migrations